kojiromike/magento-retail-order-management/docs/INSTALL.md

 composer update
 ```

 This command will perform the update according to the version restrictions given in the composer file.
-For example, if in the previous example we used `"~1.4"`, then `compose update` will fetch the most recent version of the extension in the 1.4.x line.
+For example, if in the previous example we used `"~1.6"`, then `compose update` will fetch the most recent version of the extension in the 1.6.x line.
 You can change the version restrictions using the `composer require` command.

-## Admin Configuration

-Credentials and extension options should be configured in the Magento Admin at **System > Configuration > eBay Enterprise > Retail Order Management**.

-### Payment Methods

-The Magento Retail Order Management Extension provides eBay Enterprise payment methods that should be configured at **System > Configuration > Sales > Payment Methods**.
-These payment methods include:

-- **eBay Enterprise Credit Card**
-- **eBay Enterprise PayPal**

-### Logging

-The Magento Retail Order Management Extension depends on the [Magento Logging Extension by eBay Enterprise](https://github.com/eBayEnterprise/magento-log) to provide important additional logging features.
-Please refer to the [documentation for that extension](https://github.com/eBayEnterprise/magento-log#ebay-enterprise-mage-logger).

 ## Local XML Configuration